Anatolie Prepeliță

-Anatolie Prepeliță (born 6 August 1997) is a Moldovan professional footballer who plays for Chattanooga FC and the Moldova national team, as a defender.
+Anatolie Prepeliță (born 6 August 1997) is a Moldovan professional footballer who plays for USL League One club Tormenta FC and the Moldova national team, as a defender.

-Football career
+Club career

 Prepeliță made his professional debut for Zimbru in the Divizia Națională on 29 April 2016 against Speranța Nisporeni, coming on as a 93rd-minute substitute in a 1–0 win.

+Prepeliță signed with USL League One side Tormenta FC on 10 January 2025.

-International
+International career

 He made his Moldova national football team debut on 11 October 2019 in a Euro 2020 qualifier against Andorra.
 He started the game and played the whole match as Moldova lost 0–1.